-Volunteers with Friend for Life Cancer Support Network are cancer survivors and co-survivors (caregivers) who provide one-on-one support to adults recently diagnosed with any form of cancer.
+Volunteers with Friend for Life Cancer Support Network are cancer survivors and caregivers who provide one-on-one support to adults diagnosed with any form of cancer.
 Callers are matched with volunteers according to type of cancer, course of treatment, and age and gender, as possible.
-The majority of volunteers participate in training by healthcare professionals prior to becoming active volunteers.
-Volunteers typically stay in touch with those matched with them at least throughout course treatment.
+Volunteers must complete training (online or live) in order to become active volunteers.
+Volunteers typically stay in touch with those matched with them at least throughout course of treatment.

 No additional volunteer opportunities at this time.

 4003 Kresge Way, Suite 100, Louisville, KY 40207, US

 Friend for Life Cancer Support Network (FFL) was established in 1988 as a non-profit organization of volunteers who offer one-on-one encouragement, compassionately and confidentially, to those just beginning cancer treatment.
 Facing cancer with someone who's been there adds a new dimension of hope and possibility of recovery.